South Bass Island in Lake Erie, Ohio, Home To Put-in-Bay!

 Getting around the island is easy

 Automobiles are permitted—some visitors transport vehicles on the Put-in-Bay ferry—but given the island’s small size and busy streets, you might consider adopting the local custom of walking, riding—or driving a golf cart!
 Golf cart rentals are available.
 Please remember that golf carts are treated as licensed vehicles, and all state traffic laws apply.
-For those still inclined to travel by car, the Put-in-Bay taxi service provides fast, affordable transportation.
+The Put-in-Bay taxi service provides fast, affordable transportation for those still inclined to travel by car.

-Hop on a bike, hit the road, or take to the trails, and explore the wild side of South Bass Island.
+Hop on a bike, hit the road, or take to the trails and explore the wild side of South Bass Island.
 Rent a jet ski, hire a charter boat, or glide slowly through the waters of Lake Erie in a kayak.
 Keep an eye out for perch and walleye—South Bass Island is a fisherman’s paradise!
 Helicopter and biplane rides are also available, giving you a bird’s-eye view of Put-in-Bay and beyond.
-One can’t miss attraction is the Put-in-Bay Tour Train name on of Ohio’s Top Ten Guided Tours.
+One ca n’t-miss attraction is the Put-in-Bay Tour Train name one of Ohio’s Top Ten Guided Tours.

-The popularity of Put-in-Bay—with its wide-ranging activities, ease of access, pleasant, natural surroundings and close proximity to the other Lake Erie Islands—make the South Bass Island Real Estate market an attractive investment option.
-Homes on South Bass Island are often available at a cost lower than that of the national average, allowing purchasers to acquire their very own island home—or enjoy recurring South Bass Island rental profits.
+The popularity of Put-in-Bay—with its wide-ranging activities, ease of access, pleasant natural surroundings, and proximity to the other Lake Erie Islands—makes the South Bass Island Real Estate market an attractive investment option.
+Homes on South Bass Island are often available at a cost lower than the national average, allowing purchasers to acquire their own island home—or enjoy recurring South Bass Island rental profits.